 History

-Where it all started
+Where it all began

 Limuru golfing actually began way back in 1926 when local farmers Scott, Bradshaw and some neighbours established a course and hotel at what is now the Brakenhurst Baptist Conference Centre.
 However, the land was sold some years later and local golfing enthusiasts began the quest for a new facility.
 Negotiations with the government over 80 hectares (200 acres) of Crown land began in 1945.
 The land was finally secured on a 25-year lease, through the unwavering efforts of Major C.E.V.
 Buxton and Colonel E. Hutchison.